Best First Focal Plane (FFP) Scopes

 Vortex Optics Viper PST Gen II Leveled and Zeroed

-Our testers found the RZR Zero Stop feature of the Viper to be excellent.
+I really love the RZR Zero Stop feature of the Viper.
 This feature lets you set the turret so it cannot be dialed so low that you can’t see the reticle.
 This is helpful if you have any sighting issues.

-One thing that our testers weren’t crazy about was the eye relief of the Viper.
-Some reported they would have liked to see the eye relief be a little longer.
+One thing that I’m not too crazy about is the eye relief of the Viper.
+I would have liked to see the eye relief be a little longer.

 This, again, is a personal preference issue.
-Some shooters like the be a little closer, while others prefer more distance between their eye and the scope.
-The eye relief on the 2-10×32 version of the Viper is listed as 3.2 inches, which is a good middle-ground that will work for many shooters.
+Some shooters like to be a little closer, while others prefer more distance between their eye and the scope.
+The eye relief on the 2-10×32 version of the Viper is listed as 3.2 inches, which is a good middle ground that will work for many shooters.

 Pros